Alexey-T/SynWrite/Wiki/Plugins automatic installation.md

     * Panels
     * Complete
     * FindID
 * id: Text before "=" char for "SynPlugins.ini" file.
 For command plugins: if it is "Submenu\ItemName", then menu item in submenu will appear.
-    * To specify separators in submenu (don't use them in root menu), write them like this: 1st separator with id "Submenu\\-1" with params "nnn" (any string), 2nd separator with id "Submenu\\-2" with params "nnn", etc.
+To specify separators in submenu (don't use them in root menu), write them like this:
+    * 1st separator with id "Submenu\\-1" with params "nnn" (any string)
+    * 2nd separator with id "Submenu\\-2" with params "nnn", etc.
 * file: Only for binary plugins: DLL file name of plugin (without path).
 * params: Additional string, which is appended to the line of "SynPlugins.ini" file.
 It's one or more parameters, separated with ";".
 For panel plugins it's empty.
 For command/ auto-completion/ find-id plugins it's comma-separated lexers list.
 * hotkey: Hotkey for command plugin item (optional).
 Example of simple values: "Alt+A", "Ctrl+Shift+F1", example of combo keys: "Ctrl+Shift+A * Ctrl+B * Ctrl+C".
 If lexers list (in params=) empty, then hotkey saves to file SynHotkeys.ini.
 If lexers list not empty, then hotkey saves to each "SynHotkeys lexer nnnn.ini" for all mentioned lexers.